5 Smart Tips for Hiring an Elder Law Attorney

 After getting referrals, you’ll still need to choose an attorney.

-Don’t make up your mind about hiring a lawyer until you’ve met them, discussed your older adult’s needs, and checked their credentials.
+Please don't decide to hire a lawyer until you've met them, discussed your older adult’s needs, and checked their credentials.

 That helps you confirm that the overall approach is legitimate and prompts you to ask questions about any differences in advice.

-3. Evaluate their customer service
+3. Evaluate their Professionalism and Responsiveness

 After speaking with a lawyer, ask yourself: